GiulioRomualdi/scs-eigen/docs/pages/qcqp.md

 ```

-Once the matrices used to described the QCQP problem have been defined you can create `ScsEigen::Solve` and initialize the number of variables.
+Once the matrices used to described the QCQP problem have been defined you can create `ScsEigen::Solver` and initialize the number of variables.

 ```cpp
 ScsEigen::Solver solver;